This Atlanta jail will transform into a center for justice and equity

 In a project in California called Restore Oakland, the designers turned an old building into a center that includes rooms for restorative justice, where victims of crimes meet perpetrators and work through a process of understanding and forgiveness.
 The designers carefully thought through how the space could support that process—it’s accessible on public transit, comfortable and not institutional, private, and includes safe spaces for people to retreat if the conversation becomes too tense.
 There’s evidence that the process of restorative justice works: Research suggests that it builds empathy and reduces the chance that someone will commit another crime, and that it helps reduce PTSD in victims.

 The center in Oakland also includes an on-site restaurant where people who go through the program (along with others in the community) get job training and support to launch worker-owned food businesses.
 Other space in the building is dedicated to nonprofits working on issues like immigration and tenants’ rights.
-Restoring Justice + Restoring Spaces helped the nonprofits negotiate the purchase of the land, so they can’t later be displaced.
+Designing Justice + Designing Spaces helped the nonprofits negotiate the purchase of the land, so they can’t later be displaced.
 Those nonprofits are already beginning to add additional community programs.
 “Once you’re anchored in a place, you can then launch of all of these other initiatives,” Van Buren says.
 “This is why space matters, and ownership of space matters.
 It allows for all these other things to be done to build equity in communities.”

-Other Restoring Justice + Restoring Spaces projects have tackled other pieces of the broken criminal justice system, like housing for people after they’ve been released from prison.
+Other Designing Justice + Designing Spaces projects have tackled other pieces of the broken criminal justice system, like housing for people after they’ve been released from prison.
 Van Buren recently worked with a group of formerly incarcerated men and women to design a new type of mobile, pop-up plywood tiny home for inmates who have been recently released.
 A church in Oakland will be the first to use the new housing.
 “We’re trying to figure out how to make hundreds now, as part of the ramping up, because they provide dignity and privacy at a quarter of the cost of building out a whole room and they can be deployed more quickly,” she says.

 In Atlanta, Van Buren began working with the city in 2019, after Mayor Keisha Lance Bottoms signed legislation to close the jail.
 The use of the jail had been shrinking after the mayor had ended cash bail in the city (in many cities, people spend days or weeks in jail because they can’t afford bail), ended a contract with ICE to house detainees, and reduced the penalty for conviction of possession of small amounts of marijuana so it no longer can end up with jail time.